alexa-games/skill-flow-builder/docs/set-up-skill-flow-builder-as-a-developer/project-structure.md

 ## Project content

-The Skill Flow Builder packages up the following resources and content in `content` to generate artifacts that are used for driving the skill:
+The Skill Flow Builder packages up the following resources and content in `content/` to generate artifacts that are used for driving the skill:

 - `content/en-US` - A directory that contains content resources such as assets, ISP, and slot types.
 You can create your own configuration at this level and